AshmanRoonz/Circumpunct/Circumpunct_Theory.md

 Ethics is what the circumpunct procedure looks like at human relational scale.

-The framework doesn't derive ethics from physics.
-The framework recognizes that physics and ethics ARE the same structure, wearing different costumes.
+Physics and ethics are not derived from each other—they are both instantiations of the same skeleton with different kernels.

 ---